helixml/docs/content/helix/api-reference/sessions/fine-tuning-session.md

 The response will show all of the generated QA pairs for the fine-tune session as well as the status of the session.

 Look at the `interactions` key to find the current state.

-## More Information

-Get your API key from [Account](https://app.tryhelix.ai/account) page in the app.

-For the rest of the endpoints, see the [code](https://github.com/helixml/helix/blob/main/api/pkg/server/server.go#L81-L215).

-Please encourage us to write more on this on [Discord](https://discord.gg/VJftd844GE)!